bbcdabao/componentsbrz/websocketbrz/README.md

 __Here are two more interesting examples, you can see "terminalhub" and "chatroom" in this project.__<br><br>
 - __Component Description__
   - Schematic diagram
+  - Instructions for use
+    - Instructions for config
+    - Instructions for coding
 ```java
 这是代码块
     print("Hello, World!")